 A dream is a succession of images, ideas, emotions and sensations that usually occur involuntarily in the mind during certain stages of sleep.
 In other words, dreams are stories and images that our minds create while we sleep.
+Dreams are channel of understanding the unconscious mind.
 They can be entertaining, funny, romantic, disturbing, frightening and sometimes bizarre.
 They are a never-ending source of mystery for scientists and psychologists.
 Therefore, throughout recorded history, they have remained a topic of scientific, philosophical and religious interest.
-Dreams mainly occur in the Rapid Eye Movement ( REM) stage of sleep, when brain activity is pretty high and resembles that of being awake.
+Dreams mainly occur in the Rapid Eye Movement (REM) stage of sleep, when brain activity is pretty high and resembles that of being awake.
 The length of a dream varies; they may last for a few seconds to approximately 20/30 minutes.
 During a full eight-hour night sleep, most dreams occur in the typical two hours of REM.

 There are several theories about why we dream.
 Do they serve some purpose or are they merely part of the sleep cycle?
 Some theories state that dreams don’t actually mean anything.
 Instead, they are merely electrical brain impulses that pull random thoughts and imagery from our memories while others believe that they convey some message.
+Dreams are channel of understanding the unconscious mind .
 For centuries, people have questioned the meaning of dreams.
 Early civilizations thought of dreams as a medium between humans and the Gods.
 The Greeks and Romans were in fact convinced, that dreams could predict the future.
 Times have changed and now there are many different theories on dreams – their meanings and interpretations.

 SOME INTERESTING FACTS ABOUT DREAMING :